 For successful migration of Gmail mailboxes to Office 365, a simplified communication channel is established with Gmail.
 To do this, Office 365 uses a migration endpoint.
 Migration endpoint is a terminology that encompasses the settings implemented for the establishment of a connection to enable smooth migration of the mailboxes.
 Following Steps help you to create the migration endpoint

-IMAP server: imap.gmail.com
+MAP server: imap.gmail.com Settings: default

 Click Next.
 The migration service uses the settings to establish the connection to Gmail system.
 If the connection works, the ‘Enter general information page’ opens.